 Get in the habit of treating yourself like a prized racehorse and prioritise your physical health – practice good self-care!
 That means drinking 2 litres of water a day, getting enough sleep, eating well and prioritising exercise.
 It also means learning to relax and making time to do so.

-In my instance, I religiously carried on exercising 3 times a week as from my experience exercise is an excellent coping mechanism for me in times of stress.
+In my instance, I religiously carried on exercising 4 times a week as from my experience exercise is an excellent coping mechanism for me in times of stress.
+This comprised of 2 hard workouts along with 2 relaxing classes, one of which was Pilates and one being Spirit (a combination of Body Balance, Yoga and Pilates).
 I also booked a lovely relaxing Reiki treatment with Caroline Snowdon which definitely helped calm my mind.

 Think about this…